ThreadsHQ/api-documentation/README.md

 ## List your channels

 You can list the channels visible to your Bot user.
-These include public channels in your organization and private channels that the Bot user was added to.
+These include public channels in your organization.

 Example curl: